George Leonard Chaney: Chaney arrives in Atlanta

 Even before his Sunday sermon, Chaney's reputation proceeded him.
 Atlanta's elites welcomed Chaney based on earlier business relationships established between Boston Unitarians and Southern business and political leaders.

 Two years earlier, in August 1880, a Boston economist and Unitarian, Edward Atkinson, published a letter in the New York Herald discussing the inefficiencies in Southern cotton production.
 He offered that formal cooperation between Southern growers and Northern manufacturers could remedy this situation.

 Henry W. Grady, the influential editor of The Atlanta Constitution, reprinted the New York Heralds comments.
 He encouraged others, such as Hannibal Kimball, the Atlanta Cotton Factory president and Georgia Governor Alfred Colquitt, to follow up on Atkinson's ideas.
 The result was Atlanta's 1881 Cotton Exposition.
 The Exposition included Aktinson's recommendation to house a 720-feet-long and 400-feet-wide model cotton factory in the main exhibition hall.

 Chaney positioned his initial introduction to Atlanta as a continuation of the industrial uplifting begun by Atkinson.

 In early February 1882, an article in the Atlanta paper emphasized Chaney's background in industrial education, his interest in schools for whites and freedmen, and his relationship with Atkinson.
 The article noted that Chaney planned to tour and inspect Atlanta's schools and industries.

 Four months later, in June 1882, an interview published in The Atlanta Constitution entitled “Hand Education” further cemented Chaney's public image as an industrial educational advocate.
 Referred to as the “president of the Industrial Education League” (a.k.a.
 Industrial School Association), Chaney spoke of his efforts to introduce industrial education in the North and the benefits awaiting the Southland if such schooling was adopted.
 Thus, Chaney entered Atlanta society with a degree of “celebrity status.”
-He was highly educated, well-connected in influential circles in Boston, and welcomed into Atlanta's ruling class.
+He was educated, well-connected in influential circles in Boston, and was welcomed into Atlanta's high society.

 In 1885, three years after he arrived in Atlanta, Chaney was elected as a Director of Atlanta's Young Men's Library Association (Y.M.L.A.).
 This paid subscription library association, established in 1867, was initially open only to white men.
 The policy was updated in 1873 to admit white women.
 Chaney served on the board of the Y.M.L.A., holding various positions, retiring from the board in 1890 as president.

 Having made his introduction to the Atlanta community through his advocacy of industrial education, Chaney then turned his attention to his mission, which was to raise a Unitarian church in the city.